mukundnc/deckservice/Readme.md

 npm start
 ```
-application is not hosted on port 8000 and the URL is http://localhost:8000
+application is not hosted on port 8000 and the URL is http://localhost:8000 <br />
-for creating you need to post on http://localhost:8000/decks
+for creating you need to post on http://localhost:8000/decks <br />
-for update existing deck you need to put on http://localhost:8000/decks
+for update existing deck you need to put on http://localhost:8000/decks <br />
-for getting the list of named decks you need to get on  http://localhost:8000/decks
+for getting the list of named decks you need to get on  http://localhost:8000/decks <br />
-for getting a named deck you need to get on  http://localhost:8000/decks/<name>
+for getting a named deck you need to get on  http://localhost:8000/decks/<name> <br />
-for deleteing a named dek you need to delete on  http://localhost:8000/decks/<name>
+for deleteing a named dek you need to delete on  http://localhost:8000/decks/<name> <br />
 ## To run unit tests use the below command
 ```
 npm test